-Máncora is the place to see and be seen along the Peruvian coast – in the summer months foreigners flock here to rub sunburned shoulders with the frothy cream of the Peruvian jet set.
+Máncora is the place to see and be seen along the Peruvian coast – in summer foreigners flock here to rub sunburned shoulders with the frothy cream of the Peruvian jet set.
 It’s not hard to see why – Peru’s best sandy beach stretches for several kilometers in the sunniest region of the country, while dozens of plush resorts and their budget-conscious brethren offer up rooms just steps from the rolling waves.
-On shore, most of the action is focused on the noisy main street, with plenty of good seafood restaurants and international flavors to choose from.
+On shore most of the action is focused on the noisy main street, with plenty of good seafood restaurants and international flavors from which to choose.

-Year-round sun means that this is one of the few resort towns on the coast that doesn’t turn into a ghost town at less popular times.
+Year-round sun means this is one of the few resort towns on the coast that doesn’t turn into a ghost town at less-popular times.